Secondary CMB temperature anisotropies from magnetic reheating: Abstract

 \section{Abstract}

 Spatially fluctuating primordial magnetic fields~(PMFs) inhomogeneously reheat the Universe when they dissipate deep inside the horizon before recombination.
-Such an entropy production turns into the additional photon temperature perturbations, in particular, into the long wavelength ones if there exists the local form non-Gaussianity in PMFs.
-We derive the secondary cosmic microwave background (CMB) temperature anisotropy originated from this mechanism, which we call {\it inhomogeneous magnetic reheating}.
-We find that they can bring us the information about the non-linear coupling between PMFs and primordial curvature perturbations parametrized by $b_{\rm NL}$, which should be important for probing the generation mechanism of PMFs.
-The null observations of such an excess of the secondary effect on the CMB temperature power spectrum put upper bounds on the statistical parameters of PMFs.
-Introducing the magnetic field amplitude $B_{\lambda}$ by smoothing over $\lambda=$1 Mpc scale, we obtain the upper bound for non-linear coupling as $\log (b_{\rm NL} (B_{\lambda}/{\rm nG})^2) \lesssim {-36.5n_{B} - 93.2}$ with $n_{\rm B}$ being the spectral index of the PMF power spectrum.
-Our constraints are far stronger than the previous forecast based on the future spectral distortion anisotropy measurements because the inhomogeneous magnetic reheating covers a much wider range of the scales, i.e., $1\; {\rm Mpc}^{-1} \lesssim k\lesssim 10^{15}\; {\rm Mpc}^{-1}$.
+Such an energy injection turns into an additional photon temperature perturbation.
+We investigate secondary cosmic microwave background (CMB) temperature anisotropies originated from this mechanism, which we call {\it inhomogeneous magnetic reheating}.
+We find that it can bring us information about non-linear coupling between PMFs and primordial curvature perturbations parametrized by $b_{\rm NL}$, which should be important for probing the generation mechanism of PMFs.
+In fact, by using current CMB observations, we obtain an upper bound on the non-linear parameter as $\log (b_{\rm NL} (B_{\lambda}/{\rm nG})^2) \lesssim {-36.5n_{B} - 94.0}$ with $B_{\lambda}$ and $n_{\rm B}$ being a magnetic field amplitude smoothed over $\lambda=1\; {\rm Mpc}$ scale and a spectral index of the PMF power spectrum, respectively.
+Our constraints are far stronger than a previous forecast based on the future CMB spectral distortion anisotropy measurements because inhomogeneous magnetic reheating covers a much wider range of scales, i.e., $1\; {\rm Mpc}^{-1} \lesssim k\lesssim 10^{15}\; {\rm Mpc}^{-1}$.